-Will you have to make Debt Payments if you go Bankrupt?
+Will you have to continue making Debt Payments after you are Bankrupt?

-Once you are bankrupt the Official Receiver (OR) will carry out a detailed review of your income and living expenses.
-They are specifically looking to see if you have any Disposable Income.
-This is the money you have left over after all your reasonable monthly living expenses are paid.
+Once you are bankrupt the Official Receiver (OR) will carry out a review of your income and living expenses.
+They are looking to see if you have Disposable Income.

-If you refuse to make the payment requested by the OR they will ask the Court to intervene.
-The Court will decide whether you should make debt payments or not.
-If they agree you will be forced to pay with an Income Payment Order (IPO).
+If you refuse to make the payment requested the Court will intervene.
+Where they believe your disposable income calculation is correct you will be forced to pay with an Income Payment Order (IPO).

 Do you have make Debt Payments if you are on Benefits?

 If your income is made up of a combination of benefits and wages it is possible you will have some disposable income.
-In these circumstances OR will normally ask you to start an IPA.
+In these circumstances you may have to start an IPA.

 Does your Spouse or Partner have to pay your Debts?

-If you are living with a Spouse or Partner you will have to declare their income on your Bankruptcy application form.
-This is so the Official Receiver can understand your total household income.
+If you are living with a Spouse or Partner they are not responsible for paying your debt.
+However you must declare their income and living expenses on your application form.
+This allows the OR to calculate the full household disposable income.